Urchmaney/r_stat/README.md

 # RStata

-A Ruby gem for statistical calculations.
-Uses C extension to enable fast calculation.
+A Simple Ruby statistics Gem in its infancy.
+Using C extensions to make it faster.

 ## Installation